bdeployteam/bdeploy/doc/retypeuser/power/product.md

 3. [Instance Variables](/user/instance/#instance-variables) can be defined in an instance template.
 Those definitions will be applied to a new instance when this template is used.
 [Link Expressions](/user/instance/#link-expressions) can then be used to expand to the [Instance Variables](/user/instance/#instance-variables) values in parameters, configuration files, etc.
 4. [Instance Variables](/user/instance/#instance-variables) can also be defined in an [`instance-variable-template.yaml`](#instance-variable-templateyaml) file externally, and referenced via its ID.
 5. `instanceVariableDefaults` allows to override the value of a previous [Instance Variables](/user/instance/#instance-variables) definition in the same template.
 This is most useful when applying [`instance-variable-template.yaml`](#instance-variable-templateyaml) files using the `template` syntax in `instanceVariables`.
 The instance variable template can be shared more easily if instance templates have means of providing distinct values per instance template.
+6. `instanceVariableValues` allows to override the value of an instance variable created from [instance-variable-definitions.yaml](#instance-variable-definitionsyaml)
-6. **Process Control Groups** can be pre-configured for an instance template.
+7. **Process Control Groups** can be pre-configured for an instance template.
 If an application template later on wishes to be put into a certain **Process Control Group**, the group is created based on the template provided in the instance template.
 Note that the defaults for a **Process Control Group** in a template are slightly different from the implicit 'Default' **Process Control Group** in **BDeploy**.
 The defaults are: `startType`: `PARALLEL`, `startWait`: `WAIT`, `stopType`: `PARALLEL`.
-7. A template defines one or more groups of applications to configure.
+8. A template defines one or more groups of applications to configure.
 Each group can be assigned to a physical node available on the target system.
 Groups can be skipped by not assigning them to a node, so they provide a mechanism to provide logical groups of processes (as result of configuring the applications) that belong together and might be optional.
 It is up to the user whether a group is mapped to a node, or not.
 Multiple groups can be mapped to the same physical node.
-8. **Instance Templates** can reference **Application Templates** by their `id`.
+9. **Instance Templates** can reference **Application Templates** by their `id`.
 The **Instance Templates** can further refine an **Application Template** by setting any of the valid application fields in addition to the template reference.
-9. When referencing an application template, it is possible to define _overrides_ for the template variables (`{{X:...}}`) used in the template.
+10. When referencing an application template, it is possible to define _overrides_ for the template variables (`{{X:...}}`) used in the template.
 Use provided values will **not** be taken into account for this variable when applying the template, instead the _fixed_ value will be used.
-10. A template group contains one or more applications to configure, which each can consist of process control configuration and parameter definitions for the start command of the resulting process - exactly the same fields are valid as for **Application Tempaltes** - except for the `id` which is not required.
+11. A template group contains one or more applications to configure, where each application can consist of process control configuration and parameter definitions for the start command of the resulting process - exactly the same fields are valid as for **Application Templates** - except for the `id` which is not required.
-11. Start command parameters are referenced by their ID, defined in [`app-info.yaml`](#app-infoyaml).
+12. Start command parameters are referenced by their ID, defined in [`app-info.yaml`](#app-infoyaml).
 If a value is given, this value is applied.
 If not, the default value is used.
 If a parameter is optional, it will be added to the configuration if it is referenced in the template, regardless of whether a value is given or not.
-12. Using `applyTo`, an application can be restricted to be applied only to certain nodes, running a specified operating system.
+13. Using `applyTo`, an application can be restricted to be applied only to certain nodes, running a specified operating system.
 A list of supported operating systems can be specified.
 If this is not specified, the application is assumed to be capable of being applied to nodes running any of all supported operating systems.
-13. A template group can have either type `SERVER` (default) or `CLIENT`.
+14. A template group can have either type `SERVER` (default) or `CLIENT`.
 A group may only contain applications of a compatible type, i.e. only `SERVER` applications in `SERVER` type group.
 When applying the group to a node, applications will be instantiated to processes according to their supported OS and the nodes physical OS.
 If a `SERVER` application does not support the target nodes OS, it is ignored.

 An instance template will be presented to the user when visiting an [Empty Instance](/user/instance/#instance-templates).

+!!!warning Warning
+`instanceVariables` and `instanceVariableDefaults` have been deprecated (since 7.2.0) in favor of `instanceVariableValues` and [instance-variable-definitions.yaml](#instance-variable-definitionsyaml).
+!!!

 ### Supported `templateVariables` Attributes